Richard Campbell

 About Richard Campbell

-Richard has spent my career working in the advanced technology sector, in a mix of commercial and product management roles in communications, defense, finance and transportation sectors, serving customers throughout the world.
+Richard has spent his career in the advanced technology sector, in a mix of commercial and product management roles across communications, defense, finance and transportation sectors, serving customers throughout the world.
+He is a passionate ecologist, technologist, and practical problem solver who has designed and built two houses with strong ecological credentials.

 © 2026 International Institute for Learning.
 All rights reserved.